Skip to content

 From the men in smart clothing at the forefront of the picture to the labourers dangling precariously in the background, the painting is full of details and inspires conversations and creativity.

-This year, while restoring the original frame, we have begun the process of ‘Ailfframio’ or literally translated ‘Reframing’ the painting in a new and exciting way, asking the local community for their insights and contributions.
+This year, while restoring the original frame, we have been ‘Ailfframio’ or literally translated ‘Reframing’ the painting in a new and exciting way, asking the local community for their insights and contributions.
+From 6 July you will be able to see the outcome.

 Creating the exhibition